 Connect your property management system (PMS) or channel manager of choice by navigating to the Marketplace page.
 Each PMS platform will have its unique requirements to connect.
-To view the instructions for your specific PMS, check out the user guides on our blog.
+To view the instructions for your specific PMS, check out the user guides on our FAQ page.

 It’s time to connect your ecobee thermostat!
 Navigate to the Devices page and select the “Import Devices” button.
 From there, select “Ecobee Thermostats” from the drop-down list.